Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Consideration

-First, in a comparison with the Valkey 7.2 engine, Memorystore showed outstanding read performance compared to other services.
+First, in a comparison using the Valkey 7.2 engine, Memorystore showed outstanding read performance compared to the other services.

-However, the same trend was not observed for writes, which seems to suggest that Memorystore is tuned to prioritize read operations over writes or mixed read/write patterns.
+However, the same trend was not observed for writes, suggesting that Memorystore is tuned to prioritize read operations over writes or mixed read-write patterns.
 It is ideal for services that are expected to use extremely read-heavy caching.

-And ElastiCache was good in all patterns, and in particular, the performance and p99 latency in the mixed read/write pattern were excellent.
+ElastiCache performed well across all patterns, and showed particularly excellent performance and p99 latency in mixed read-write patterns.

-This can be described as the most balanced.
+This could be described as the most balanced.

-This performance is highly versatile and seems to reflect the original design goals of the caching layer, such as session management, where both reads and writes occur, and caching of frequently accessed data.
+This performance is highly versatile and appears to reflect the original design goals of a caching layer, such as session management, where both reads and writes occur, and caching of frequently accessed data.

 On the other hand, MemoryDB appears to be inferior in read/write performance and latency compared to both.
-However, I think this is because it reflects the original design philosophy.
+However, this is likely a reflection of its original design philosophy.

-It achieves durability with a Multi-AZ transaction log, which other services do not, and this seems to be an expected trade-off that eliminates the need for a separate cache + database layer.
+It achieves durability with a Multi-AZ transaction log, which other services do not, and this seems to be an intended trade-off, eliminating the need for a separate cache + database layer.

-Memorystore showed an increase of about 5% in Ops/sec for all workloads, and P99 latency was also improved.
+Memorystore saw an increase of around 5% in Ops/sec for all workloads, and P99 latency also improved.

-The tendency to prioritize read operations appears to remain unchanged.
+It appears that its tendency to prioritize read operations remains unchanged.

-Therefore, it seems that upgrading the engine version does not necessarily lead to simple performance improvements.
+Therefore, it appears that upgrading the engine version may not necessarily lead to simple performance improvements.

 Testing under real-world workflows and environments may be essential to confirm the impact on performance.